Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 The QKV system is crucial in the attention mechanism's ability to `selectively focus on different parts of the input sequence`, allowing transformers to capture complex relationships and dependencies within the data.

-## Multi-headed attention
+# 2. Multi-headed attention
-`The QKV mechanism is typically used in multiple heads, in parallel, to enhance the model's capacity to learn diverse patterns and representations.`
+`The QKV mechanism is typically used in multiple heads, in parallel, to enhance the model's capacity to learn diverse patterns and representations.`Each head have a separate Q, K and V matrix(obtained by training).
-At each head, a different query is asked.

-For eg:
+Essentially, each head asks a different query.
+The weighted attention score with the value will be added to the embedding.
+Each head will learn something different, giving the model better representation power.

 To translate: `Jane visits Africa in September.`
 - Query1: Do what with Africa?  # High attention to visits